 - Study number two found that once the diabetic rats were fed chia seeds along with the SRD diet, they recovered from the condition within the two-month period.
 An added benefit was that by adding chia seeds, visceral adipose tissue was also reduced.

-The number one reason chia is so effective on dyslipidemia and lipid resistance is due to its nutritional makeup.
-For instance, one ounce (28 grams) of chia seeds contain the following: (3)
+The number one reason chia seeds are so effective on dyslipidemia and lipid resistance is due to its nutritional makeup.
+For instance, one ounce (28 grams) of chia seeds contain the following: (4)

 - Zinc (1.0 mg – 7% RDV)